 IEEE 802’s Liaison Statement to 3GPP RAN1 dated 18 March 2016 (IEEE 802 19-16-0037-09-0000-laa-comments.pdf ) observed in comment 12 that the LAA Rel.
 13 had a number of flaws that have the potential to adversely affect coexistence between LAA Rel.
 13 and 802.11, or to adversely affect the performance of LAA Rel.
 13.

 3GPP RAN1’s response to this comment was included in 3GPP RAN1’s Liaison Statement dated 7 June 2016 (R1-166041).
 The response makes it unambiguous that a post backoff is always required after a transmission, aligned with the IEEE 802 request.
 More importantly, the response indicates that LAA Rel.
-13 has been changed (see R1-163925) based on IEEE 802’s comments to include an additional backoff, after the initial post backoff is complete, if the channel is busy when a device new information becomes ready to transmit.
+13 has been changed (see R1-163925) based on IEEE 802’s comments to include an additional backoff, after the initial post backoff is complete, if the channel is busy when new information becomes ready to transmit.
 This change substantually resolves IEEE 802’s comment 12.

 However, there is one aspect of comment 12 that remains unresolved.
 IEEE 802 noted that the way LAA Rel.
 13 is defined, the access mechanism is more like ALOHA than slotted ALOHA in the cases where the next transmission is ready after the post backoff is complete, with the subsequent loss of efficiency that is assciated with ALOHA style mechanims.
 This issue is most likely to have a measurable adverse affect at medium loads.
 At low loads, the LAA Rel.
 13 mechanism is likely to result in lower delay.
 At high loads, LAA Rel.
 13 transmissions will naturally occur on slot boundaries.

 IEEE 802 suggests that LAA Rel.
 13 is further refined to specify that transmissions normally occur on slot boundaries in all load scenarios, at least in the cases where LAA Rel.
 13 uses 9us slots.
 This will align LAA Rel.
 13 with 802.11 in most user environments.
 This alignment will maximise the use of slotted ALOHA style access and thus maximse effciency to the benefit of all stakeholders.
+It may be acceptable for this change to be incorporated into LAA Rel.
+14.

 Response 12.2: IEEE 802 would appreciate clarification of a new backoff issue